yzhang2332/yzhang2332.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Ph.D. candidate from the School of Computing and Information Systems, University of Melbourne.
-I'm supervised by Dr.Wafa Johal, A/Prof. Jorge Goncalves, and Dr.Jarrod Knibbe from the [Human-Computer Interaction Group](https://cis.unimelb.edu.au/hci) and [Human-Robot Interaction Lab](https://chri-lab.github.io/).
+I'm supervised by A/Prof.Wafa Johal, A/Prof.Jorge Goncalves, and Dr.Jarrod Knibbe from the [Human-Computer Interaction Group](https://cis.unimelb.edu.au/hci) and [Human-Robot Interaction Lab](https://chri-lab.github.io/).
 I completed my Bachelor's degree in Systems Engineering at the City University of Hong Kong.
 After that, I worked as a Research Engineer for two years at the [Institute for AI Industry Research](https://air.tsinghua.edu.cn/en/) at Tsinghua University.
 My current research focuses on Human-Robot Collaboration, following my previous work on Accessibility Robots and Automated Vehicles.
 <br/><br/>